YashSensei/my_portfolio/README.md

 The portfolio is organized into several interactive sections, accessible through terminal commands:

 - `help`: Display available commands
-- `about`: Learn about me and my background
+- `about`: Learn about me and my background as a Frontend Developer and Technical Writer
-- `skills`: View technical skills and expertise
+- `skills`: View technical and writing skills (Technical Writing, Blog Content Creation, SEO Content, etc.)
-- `projects`: Browse featured projects
+- `projects`: Browse featured projects, including technical documentation and writing samples
-- `experience`: Check work experience
+- `experience`: Check work experience, including roles as a Technical Writer (see MagnumKare and freelance)
 - `education`: View educational background
-- `achievements`: See notable accomplishments
+- `achievements`: See notable accomplishments in both development and writing
 - `contact`: Get contact information

 ## 🎨 Customization